simplesourcing/simplesourcing.github.io/pages/docs/aggregates/serialization.md

 These are the steps required to create a single Avro Serde, as a summary:

 1. Create your domain class definition.
-This is the type you work with in your Simple Sourcing or KStream code.
+This is the type you work within your Simple Sourcing or KStream code.
 1. Create the Avro schema file (`.avdl` files) to represent the Avro schema for the class.
 1. Run the Maven goal `generate-sources` to generate Java files for the `.avdl`.
 Note that these generated classes will be subclasses of Avro `GenericObject`.

-   Ths step happens automatically when you run `mvn install`.
+   This step happens automatically when you run `mvn install`.
 1. Create a `GenericMapper` that maps your domain object to the auto-generated Avro Java object.
 1. Create an instance of `Serde<GenericRecord>`.
 The underlying implementation for this Serde is provided by Confluent.
 We can create it with `AvroGenericUtils.genericAvroSerde`, passing in the necessary configuration for the Schema Registry.